-About the Voluntary Carbon Market Global Dialogue
+- Accounting Approaches for the Voluntary Carbon Market

-The implementation team for the VCM Global Dialogue is led by Climate Focus, the Indonesia Research Institute for Decarbonization (IRID), SouthSouthNorth (SSN), and Transforma, together with a team of leading carbon market experts and analysts, and with the support of Verra.
+The implementation team for the VCM Global Dialogue was led by Climate Focus, the Indonesia Research Institute for Decarbonization (IRID), SouthSouthNorth (SSN), and Transforma, together with a team of leading carbon market experts and analysts, and with the support of Verra.

 Charlotte Streck is a co-founder and director of Climate Focus.
 She serves as an advisor to numerous governments and non-profit organizations, private companies, and foundations on legal aspects of climate policy, international negotiations, policy development, and implementation.
 She is also a renowned international expert on climate change mitigation, forests and agriculture.
 Prior to founding Climate Focus, Charlotte held the role of Senior Counsel with the World Bank in Washington, D.C. from 2000 to 2005.